A Beginner’s Guide to What is Decentralized Finance (DeFi)

 After all the speculations and POCs around new DeFi possibilities are being designed and made, something new is happening on the open financial system front – cryptocurrencies are bringing money online & giving people ways to make money on dapps.
 Our thought on the functionality of money is being challenged with every new disruptive launch.

-The fact that the future of DeFi and the future of money lies in the hand of anyone who can code is nothing less than interesting for us bystanders.
+The fact that the future of DeFi and the future of money lies in the hands of anyone who can code is nothing less than interesting for us bystanders.

 strategies your digital product..